daodyssey/daodyssey-website/README.md

 **DAOdyssey** is a Play-to-Earn NFT game developed on the **Solana blockchain**, where players can upgrade their **heroes** and **strongholds** as they explore and navigate through the expansive **Daos Fun world**.

 This game offers a fun, immersive experience where players can collect, trade, and upgrade digital assets, with true ownership via **NFTs**.
-Dive into the DAOsFun world and build your legacy!
+Dive into the Daos Fun world and build your legacy!

 ## Features